matvarughese/matvarughese/README.md

 - 👋 Hi, I’m @matvarughese
-- 👀 I’m interested in machine learning, start-ups, fintech, mobility, digital health, web3
+- 👀 I’m interested in AI/machine learning, start-ups, fintech, mobility, digital health
 - 🌱 I’m currently working with LLMs and other machine learning algorithms
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, LinkedIn